 CHAPTER 1 – PURPOSE

 SEC.
 1.01.
+BASIS OF AUTHORITY.
+Ordinance 2017 – 2 dated 2/16/2017.

+SEC.
+1.02.
 PURPOSE AND POLICY.
-The purpose of this ordinance is to provide for the ongoing operation, maintenance, expansion, enhancement, construction, renovation, and rehabilitation of the SCSD storm drainage improvements and facilities that provide special benefits to properties within the SCSD, including incidental expenses and debt services for any bond(s), loans, or other repayment plans incurred to finance capital improvements.
+The purpose of this ordinance is to provide for the ongoing operation, maintenance, expansion, enhancement, construction, renovation, and rehabilitation of the District storm drainage improvements and facilities that provide special benefits to properties within the District, including incidental expenses and debt services for any bond(s), loans, or other repayment plans incurred to finance capital improvements.
 This article is intended to implement the provisions of Article 4 of Chapter 6.4, of the Benefit Assessment Act of 1982, [Act]) of the California Government Code (State of California, 1982) herein referred to as the "Act."
-Pursuant to the Act, the SCSD is the legislative body for the Storm Drainage District and may levy annual assessments and act as the governing body for the operations and administration of the SCSD.
+Pursuant to the Act, the District is the legislative body for the Storm Drainage District and may levy annual assessments and act as the governing body for the operations and administration of the District.
 This title sets forth the standards, processes and fees associated with storm drainage services, adequate regulation of use, construction, and maintenance; and to provide procedures for complying with the requirements placed upon the District by other regulatory agencies.

 CHAPTER 2 – DISTRICT DESIGNATED STORM DRAINAGE

 SEC 2.01.
 STORM DRAINAGE RESPONSIBILITY AND DEFINITION.
-The Scotia Community Services District will own and maintain all dedicated storm drainage as adopted by resolution of the District.
-Storm drainage facilities are defined as the system of ditches, pipes, catch basins, gutters, drain inlets, manholes, outfalls, and all other associated infrastructure owned and/or operated by the District, which carries stormwater and surface waters or groundwater and drainage, but excludes sewage and polluted industrial waste.
+The District will own and maintain all dedicated storm drainage as adopted by resolution of the District.
+Storm drainage facilities are defined as the system of ditches, pipes, catch basins, gutters, drain inlets, manholes, outfalls, and all other associated infrastructure owned and/or operated by the District, which carries stormwater and surface waters or groundwater and drainage, but excludes wastewater and polluted industrial wastewater.

 CHAPTER 3 - GENERAL PROVISIONS

 SEC 3.01.
 RULES, REGUALTIONS, AND RATES.
-The Board reserves the right and power to from time to time by resolution adopt rules and regulations for the operation and maintenance of the storm drainage facilities of the District, and may likewise by resolution establish and modify the rates, charges, and penalties, consistent with the Engineer’s Report for Assessment of Storm Drainage Benefits.
+The Board reserves the right and power to from time to time by resolution adopt rules and regulations for the operation and maintenance of the storm drainage facilities of the District, and may likewise by resolution establish and modify the rates, charges, and penalties, consistent with District Engineers and Geologists Engineer’s Report for Assessment of Storm Drainage Benefits, which is on file in the District office

 SEC 3.02.
-SERVICE CHARGE FIXED BY RESOLUTION.
-The District Board shall, by resolution, adopt an annual schedule of service charges and fees which will enable the District to operate and maintain the storm drainage system.
-These charges shall be levied against the owner or tenant of any developed parcel of property that discharges stormwater runoff into the District’s drainage system.
+FEE CHARGE FIXED BY RESOLUTION.
+The District Board shall, by resolution, adopt an annual Master Fee Schedule of service charges and fees which enable the District to operate and maintain District facilities including the storm drainage system.
+The charges/fees shall be levied against the owner or tenant of any developed parcel of property that discharges stormwater runoff into the District’s drainage system.

 SEC 3.03.
 BILLING.
 The regular billing period will be for each calendar month, or bimonthly, as determined by the Board.
 Opening and closing bills for less than the normal billing period shall be prorated on a daily-use basis.
 Bills for service shall be rendered at the beginning of each billing period and are payable upon presentation and due within 30 days.